Scamp (comics): Early storylines

 The next story ran for three months, from mid-January to mid-April 1956.
 Scamp meets a show dog, Annie, and dreams of being in a dog show himself.
 He follows Annie to a show and tries to crash the contest, but the humans call him a mutt and throw him out.
-Si and Am, the Siamese cat twins, make fun of Scamp, but he barks and chases them into the dog show tent, starting a riot and wrecking the show.
+Si and Am, the Siamese cat twins, make fun of Scamp, but he barks and chases them into the dog show tent, starting a commotion and wrecking the show.
 Scamp mopes, and Tramp decides that his son needs a boy as a playmate.
 After scoping out a couple prospects, Scamp approaches a lonely boy, who brings him to a neighborhood mutt show.
 Scamp does not win any ribbons in the first competition, but he whistles in the talent contest and wins the grand prize.
 The boy brings Scamp home and wants to keep him, but Scamp misses his family and whines until they let him go back to his family.
 The boy arranges to see Scamp once a week.

 In the final one-month story (April to May 1956), bloodhound Trusty confides to Scamp that he has lost his sense of smell, and Scamp promises to be his "smelling-nose dog".
 The pair get a chance to try out the new arrangement when a young boy becomes lost, and they track him by smelling his lollipop.
-The boy is found by police officers, so the dogs' adventure dwindles, and the last few strips are just gags about Trusty not being able to smell anymore.
+The boy is found by police, so the dogs' adventure dwindles, and the last few strips are just gags about Trusty not being able to smell anymore.

 In mid-May, when Ward Greene and Dick Moores left the strip, it became a gag-a-day strip.

 Creators

-Starting in May 1956, Bill Berg took over as the writer, and continued until March 1984.
+Starting in May 1956, Bill Berg took over as the writer, continuing until March 1984.
 During most of this period, Manuel Gonzales inked the strip, from May 1956 to March 1981.
-Various artists did the pencil art for Gonzales' inks: Bob Grant (May 1956-March 1961), Chuck Fuson (March 1961-May 1965), Bob Grant again (May 1965-April 1968), Glenn Schmitz (April 1968-March 1969), Mike Arens (March 1969-Aug 1976), Richard Moore (Aug 1976-June 1978) and Roger Armstrong (June 1978-March 1981).
-Bill Wright provided inks for Roger Armstrong's pencils from March 1981 to Feb 1984.
+Various artists did the pencil art for Gonzales' inks: Bob Grant (May 1956 – March 1961), Chuck Fuson (March 1961 – May 1965), Bob Grant again (May 1965 – April 1968), Glenn Schmitz (April 1968 – March 1969), Mike Arens (March 1969 – August 1976), Richard Moore (August 1976 – June 1978) and Roger Armstrong (June 1978 – March 1981).
+Bill Wright provided inks for Roger Armstrong's pencils from March 1981 to February 1984.
 Tom Yakutis took over as the final writer on the strip with Roger Armstrong on pencils, from March 1984 to June 1988.
-During this time, inks were done by Bill Langley (Feb-July, 1984), Larry Mayer (July 1984-May 1988) and Charles Mendendorp (May-June 1988).
+During this time, inks were done by Bill Langley (February–July 1984), Larry Mayer (July 1984 – May 1988) and Charles Mendendorp (May–June 1988).

 Reprints

 Scamp has been reprinted in many newspapers and Disney comics magazines around the world.
 It was translated into Turkish (as Boncuk) for the daily Milliyet, into Finnish (as Pepi) for Ilta-Sanomat, and into Swedish (as Ludde) for Dagens Nyheter.
-It was reprinted in Belgium's Mickey Magazine, Brazil's O Pato Donald and the United Kingdom's Mickey Mouse Weekly.
+It was reprinted in Belgium's Mickey Magazine, Brazil's O Pato Donald and the UK's Mickey Mouse Weekly.
 In the Netherlands, the strip was reprinted (as Rakker) in a 1987 omnibus comic.